ecs36c-sq2023/hw0/README.md

 ### Submitting your Homework

-- Run `./generate_submission.sh`
+- Run `./generate_submission.sh` to create a zip file `hw0-submission.zip`.

-The script `generate_submission` will create a zip file `hw0-submission.zip`.
+- Transfer `hw0-submission.zip` to your host (if necessary).
-Please submit `hw0-submission.zip` on Gradescope.
+  - If you are in VS Code with Dev Container / Remote SSH / WSL2, you can right click on `hw0-submission.zip` and click `Download`.

-> If you are in VS Code using Dev Container or Remote SSH, right click on
+  - If you are using a terminal, you can use `scp` or `sftp`.
-> `hw0-submission.zip` and click `Download` to transfer the file to your host.
+- Submit `hw0-submission.zip` on Gradescope.

 ## Setup Dev Env & Run/Debug Your Program